 Addiction is a chronic condition of the mind, body, and spirit.
 It is something that does not develop overnight, but can quickly spiral into a pattern of life-threatening and compulsive behaviors.
 When the time comes to get help for your addiction, you want the best possible treatment that meets your individual needs.

 There are many different types of addiction treatment programs in the Boston area.
 Some offer extended-care programs that last 90 days or more.
 Others offer short-term treatment lasting anywhere from 12 to 30 days.
-Although evidence shows that programs lasting at least 3 months are the most effective, few people are eager to spend that long in a drug rehab program.
+Although evidence shows that programs lasting at least three months are the most effective, few people are eager to spend that long in an alcohol or drug rehab program.
 But are 30 days of rehab really enough to keep you sober?

 There are advantages and disadvantages of a 30-day drug rehab program.
 The best way to find out if you can benefit from a 30-day treatment program is to speak with a qualified addiction specialist.

 How Long Should an Addiction Treatment Program Last?

 No two individuals will have the exact same treatment program.
 While a 30-day drug rehab program may be right for your friend, you may require a program that is more intensive.

 According to the National Institute on Drug Abuse (NIDA), it is vital that all patients remain in treatment for an adequate amount of time.
 Leaving rehab too early or not receiving care for long enough can result in relapse.
 NIDA explains: